ormeiry/Meiry-Portfolio/README.md

 - CSS Animations and Font Awesome.

 I had so much fun working on this one.
 It was amazing from start to finish.
-I will update it from time to time with new content and projects!.
+I will update it from time to time with new content, theme and projects!.

 [Check it out!][new portfolio]